Best Live TV Streaming Service for Cord Cutters in 2023

 Live TV streaming services we also tested

-- Hulu, with NFL Network and optional RedZone.
-The biggest hole in Fubo's lineup is the lack of Turner networks, including CNN, TNT and TBS -- especially since the latter two carry a lot of sports content, in particular NBA, NHL and MLB.
-Those missing channels, and the similar $70 price tag, makes it less attractive than YouTube TV for most viewers. .
+Fubo: There's a lot to like about Fubo -- it offers a wide selection of channels, and its sports focus makes it especially attractive to football fans of all kinds.
+For NFL in particular, it's one of three services, alongside YouTube TV and Hulu, with NFL Network and optional RedZone.
+In addition, it's also suited to NBA, NHL and MLB fans who live in an area served by one of Fubo's RSNs.
+The biggest hole in Fubo's lineup is the lack of Turner networks, including CNN, TNT and TBS -- especially since the latter two carry a lot of sports content.
+Those missing channels and the price increase to $75 (plus additional RSN fees), make it less attractive than YouTube TV or Hulu for most viewers.
+Read our Fubo review.

 How to shop for cord-cutting live TV services

 Each of the TV streaming services above offers a different mix of channels, so your first step should be choosing one that carries your "can't miss" cable channels and shows.
-And some of the most important channels are locals, namely ABC, CBS, Fox and NBC.
-Not every service offers all of them in every area, but the best streaming service for you will include the majority of what you love to watch, so it is worth shopping around.
+Some of the most important live channels are local, namely ABC, CBS, Fox and NBC.
+Not every service offers all of them in every area, but the best streaming service for you will include the majority of what you love to watch, so it's worth shopping around.

 Next, there's the multistream question.
 If you want to watch more than one program at the same time -- for example, on your living room TV and on a bedroom TV, or the main TV and a tablet or other devices -- you'll want to make sure the video streaming service you're watching has enough simultaneous streams.
 Sling Orange only allows one stream at a time, and if you try to watch a second, it's blocked.
 Other services have higher simultaneous stream limits.